nfagerlund/note_systems/README.md

 ## FMP

-FMP lets you send notes to named text files.
-I don't have a very good analogy for what it is... maybe it's kind of like a "memory palace," except lazier and less mystic.
+FMP lets you quickly add notes to named buckets of notes.
+You don't have to set up your buckets ahead of time, you can just start using new ones as you need them.

 ### What It Is